-Blake Bertagna is an attorney in the Employment Law Department and is based in the firm's Orange County office.
+Blake Bertagna is of counsel in the Employment Law Department and is based in the firm’s Orange County office.
 Mr. Bertagna defends employers in both the federal and state courts in complex employment litigation, including class action and multi-plaintiff employment discrimination lawsuits, wage and hour class and collective actions, and trade secrets and restrictive covenant matters, as well as individual cases for discrimination, harassment, retaliation, wrongful discharge, and other statutory, contract, and tort claims.

 Mr. Bertagna represents major corporations in diverse fields, including the financial services, technology, insurance, sports and entertainment, retail, pharmaceutical, and health care industries.
 Mr. Bertagna has authored numerous articles and spoken on a range of employment topics, which have appeared in publications such as Bloomberg BNA, Law360, Bender’s Labor and Employment Bulletin, and Cornell HR Review.

 Mr. Bertagna is a core member of the firm’s team assisting federal contractors with their obligations under Executive Order 11246 and related laws and regulations.
 Mr. Bertagna has a national practice advising and defending clients of all sizes and industries in matters involving pay equity and OFCCP proceedings.
 Mr. Bertagna has overseen the preparation of hundreds of affirmative action plans and defended OFCCP audits, including desk audits and onsite audits.
 In addition, Mr. Bertagna provides strategic advice and counseling to employers on diversity programs and employment compliance diagnostics.